lazerwalker/blog/_posts/2015-07-05-open-source-licenses.md

 Now go forth and open-source your apps!

 [^1]: Many BSD-style licenses have other terms as well – the differences between them typically surround issues such as copyright and patent grants – but I'm painting with a broad brush.

+[^2]: Theoretically, I'd bet one could release an iOS library under the [LGPL](https://www.gnu.org/licenses/lgpl.html), provided it's integrated into third-party apps as a compiled framework.
+I haven't actually seen this done in practice.